roschinsky/SPO365ClientDev/03 Type Script/readme.md

 ## Enable Sourcemap Deploy

 - Unload project
-- Add this to the end of *.csproj
+- Add this to the end of \*.csproj
-- Reload project

 ```
 <Target Name="AddTsToContent" AfterTargets="CompileTypeScript" Condition="'$(BuildingProject)' != 'false'">